lvgl/lvgl/docs/others/fragment.rst

 Fragment is a concept copied from
 `Android <https://developer.android.com/guide/fragments>`__.

-It represents a reusable portion of your app’s UI.
+It represents a reusable portion of your app's UI.
 A fragment defines and manages its own layout, has its own lifecycle, and can handle its own events.
-Like Android’s Fragment that must be hosted by an activity or another fragment, Fragment in LVGL needs to be hosted by an object, or another fragment.
-The fragment’s view hierarchy becomes part of, or attaches to, the host’s view hierarchy.
+Like Android's Fragment that must be hosted by an activity or another fragment, Fragment in LVGL needs to be hosted by an object, or another fragment.
+The fragment's view hierarchy becomes part of, or attaches to, the host's view hierarchy.

 Such concept also has some similarities to `UiViewController on iOS <https://developer.apple.com/documentation/uikit/uiviewcontroller>`__.